 Still, an abundance of Average Competitive Ratings signals that Merchandiser sites aren’t performing at optimal levels.
 What’s more, General Merchandiser and Apparel Retailer sites are frequently missing Press, Corporate, Channel & Alliance / Partner Marketing, and Investor Relations content, which puts them at a further disadvantage in those areas.

 That said, a close look at evaluation data reveals that there are ten sub-categories and fourteen usability dimensions where at least one — and up to twenty-nine of the thirty-two tracked sites — miss the Good Practice target by less than 1.5%.
 So, even minor improvements in these areas would make many Merchandiser websites much more effective and usable for visitors.

-In the meantime, Merchandiser sites may make it to find and purchase products but are merely adequate for visitors in all other respects.
+In the meantime, Merchandiser sites may make it easy to find and purchase products but are merely adequate for visitors in all other respects.

 Sorry, you have to be a Library Member to access this content.

 siteIQ evaluated the 32 Merchansider Websites listed on the 2020 siteIQ Usability Index.
 These Websites are categorized into four industry-specific segments including: